 - Serve and enjoy!

-Below is the printable recipe card for today’s Chicken Oscar, Kudos Kitchen Style.
+Below is the printable recipe card along with the nutritional information for today’s delicious Chicken Oscar.

 - ¼ cup white wine your favorite variety